ShaktiAhad/git_practice/README.md

 * ***Make sure to copy the Password else you will not be able to copy it later.***

 ## Sample lambda function in python to check SMTP server
-I have used a this following code to verify my SMTP server is working.
+I have used following code to verify my SMTP server is working.
 ```
 import smtplib, os